 Randy has been on the Board of Directors for the New Mexico Trial Lawyers Association for 20 years, is an active member and participant on the New Mexico Trial Lawyers Listserv.
 He is also a member of the American Association of Justice and a member of the AAJ Nursing Home Litigation Section.
 Randy is a frequent presenter for the New Mexico Trial Lawyers Association on topics dealing with complex litigation.

-At the local level, Randy is the former President of the Roosevelt County Community Development Corporation (“RCCDC”), which is a 501C3, non-profit organization, charged with expanding economic opportunities in Roosevelt County, New Mexico.
+At the local level, Randy is the President of the Roosevelt County Community Development Corporation (“RCCDC”), which is a 501C3, non-profit organization, charged with expanding economic opportunities in Roosevelt County, New Mexico.
 Randy also serves on the Recreation Board for the City of Portales.